PaloAltoNetworks/google-cloud-hub-spoke-tutorial/README.md

         --format='value(EXTERNAL_IP)'
     ```

 2. SSH to the VM-Series using the `EXTERNAL_IP` with your private SSH key.

     ```
     ssh admin@<EXTERNAL_IP> -i ~/.ssh/vmseries-tutorial
     ```

-    > If your login attempt is refused, please wait for the cloud resources to finish booting.

 3. On the VM-Series, set a password for the `admin` username.